project-gemmi/gemmi/docs/cif-parser.rst

-Since in general it is not possible to infer numeric type without a corresponding dictionary, the numbers are stored in the DOM as strings and they are converted to numeric values when they are read.
+Since in general it is not possible to infer numeric type without a corresponding dictionary, the numbers are stored in the DOM as strings and they are converted to numeric values later, if needed.

-Obviously, the case of all strings is preserved in the DOM.
+The case of all strings is preserved in the DOM.

 C++ Library
 ===========

 .. highlight:: cpp

-The CIF parser is implemented in header files, so you do not need to compile Gemmi.
+CIF parser is implemented in header files, so you do not need to compile Gemmi.
 It has a single dependency: PEGTL (also header-only), which is included in the ``third_party`` directory.